Call or Text Us Now! 845 244 4888

 Tip #1.
 Prepare Your Approach

 Premiere Pro is arguably the best video editing software for Windows PC.
-It has most features you’re going to need from adding a simple text overlay to multi-cam and 3D editing.
-There is no video track limit with Premiere Pro, which means you can dump as many clips as you want into your library.
+It has most of the features you’re going to need, from adding a simple text overlay to multi-camera and 3D editing.
+Premiere Pro has no video track limit, allowing you to import as many clips as you want into your library.

 If you’re an Apple user, this tool is likely to be a better choice for you than Premiere Pro CC.
 Final Cut Pro can seamlessly integrate with other Apple devices, so you can easily access your iTunes and photos while editing your clips.